 Each class of NatureNet Science Fellows will work in thematic research areas, and thereby be able to interact and be able to form links across universities and other institutions.
-The class of 2013 will work in one of the following three areas:
+The research areas for 2013 and 2014 are:

 We seek fellows who will help develop or identify sustainable crop production systems, grazing systems, or aquaculture.
 Work can include assessment of alternative farming or production systems with an eye towards alternative choices on the cropping systems as well as on certification or standards that might be implemented to promote particular systems.
 Analyses could also include landscape studies of agricultural systems and ecosystem responses.
 The goal is to deliver food without damaging ecosystems or causing loss of biodiversity.
 In the area of agriculture, opportunities exist for collaboration between any of the above universities and the Danforth Plant Sciences Center — especially its programs aimed at tropical crop improvement.

 We seek fellows who will help ensure that ample clean water is available to both urban and rural people.
 Strategies for achieving this can include technology, mitigation, regulation and watershed management.
 This could also include efforts aimed at reducing particular sources of pollution.
 We encourage combining both a landscape approach and a technology approach to the provision of clean water.